red-ant/redant-home-staging/README.md

 The Red Ant Website based on [Jekyll + Webpack](https://github.com/red-ant/jekyll-webpack).

-The app uses a standard Jekyll structure with all uncompiled asset source files located in `./_webpack`.
+The app uses a standard Jekyll structure with javascript compiled via esbuild.

 ## Quick start with yarn :runner: